-The third and final part of our series on the Essential Information Group where we look at how to use this fantastic tool to find the best property deals at auction.
+The third and final part of our series on the Essential Information Group where we look at how to use the fantastic Essential Information tool to find the best property deals at auction.
+Today we are going to focus on unsold lots that suit our criteria, that have previously failed to sell.

-Using The EI Group to Find Properties at Auction
+Using The EIG to Find Properties at Auction

 - Part 1: Using EI Group to Discover the Best Properties at Auction